 When not appropriately addressed, nonconformance issues like the one experienced by Greiner Bio-One can have serious ramifications for a manufacturer, whether it is subject to FDA or ISO quality requirements.
 In both FDA and ISO environments, a nonconforming product that causes injury or death can result in liability lawsuits for the business.

 While the sectors subject to ISO standards do not have an equivalent of an FDA nonconformance warning letter, a nonconforming product that is not corrected properly could mean the loss of ISO certification.
 Such an event would likely trigger the loss of opportunities in overseas markets, the end of business contracts with customers that require ISO certification and perhaps even product recalls.

 FDA regulations and ISO standards exist primarily to protect consumers, but they also help manufacturers avoid the consequences of unsafe and poor-quality products by making them integrate quality into their operations.

-The following are some of the FDA regulations and ISO standards that require appropriate nonconformancedisposition:
+The following are some of the FDA regulations and ISO standards that require appropriate nonconformance disposition:

-The CGMP regulations for finished pharmaceuticals similarly require that any failure of a batch, or any of its components, to meet specifications must be thoroughly investigated and documented, including the investigation's follow-up and conclusion (21 CFR Part 211.192).
+The CGMP regulations for finished pharmaceuticals similarly require that any failure of a batch, or any of its components, to meet specifications must be thoroughly investigated and documented, including the investigation's follow-up and conclusions (21 CFR Part 211.192).